This is the place where the product description will appear if a product has one.

 Remove from the heat and spread the roots out until they cool to room temperature, then grind to the desired coarseness in a coffee grinder.

-Store in a tightly sealed Mason jar.
+Use immediately or store in a sealed container in the fridge for up to 2 days.
 Brew as you would coffee, using 1 heaping tablespoon (about 7 or 8 g) per cup (8 ounces, or 240 ml).

 BACKGROUND: In Europe during World War II, imports suffered.
 In Italy, coffee was almost completely unavailable, and people turned to roasting bitter roots, grinding, and brewing them.
 Roasted chicory roots are still used in Louisiana as a coffee additive.
-From a clinical perspective, we’ve often recommended these traditional additives as a way to help coffee “addicts’’ reduce consumption, or at least moderate the daily caffeine dose.
-The herbs’ flavors, dramatically enhanced by roasting, marry well with ground coffee beans, and the starches in burdock and chicory add a slight, desirable demulcent quality that improves the mouthfeel and reduces the acidity of coffee alone.
-Use this preparation on its own as a morning breakfast beverage that wakes up the digestion without caffeine, or mix it in any proportion with ground coffee.
+The herbs’ flavors, dramatically enhanced by roasting, marry well with ground coffee beans, and the starches in burdock and chicory add a slight, desirable demulcent quality that improves the mouthfeel and reduces the acidity of coffee alone. , or mix it in any proportion with ground coffee.
 Once the roots are roasted, they grind easily to any consistency.
 Brew as you would coffee, in anything from a French press to an automatic drip coffeemaker.

 Comments will be approved before showing up.